 At the last event

-At the last Learning Networks event, the Employability workshop looked at promotion and dissemination ‘the skills of sharing’.
+At the last Learning Networks event, the Employability workshop looked at changing the perception of apprenticeships and improving employer awareness of the Erasmus+ programme.

 How does the topic relate to Erasmus+?